Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

     $ az cloud set -n DEMOE2

-It may be helpful to update it to the desired API version:
+It may be helpful to update it to the desired API version(`2019-03-01-hybrid` in the command below):

     $ az cloud update --profile 2019-03-01-hybrid

-Login to the desired cloud:
+Login to the desired cloud(you could look up the information in the Portal, or create a new service principal if your cloud administrator gave you this entitlement):

     $ az login --tenant stackdemo.example.com --service-principal -u 1234567-1234-123-123 -p SUPERSECRET [